ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

-While this also means one additional construct to learn for beginners, the syntax is consistent with similar constructs in the existing language, and as such users might be surprised that parts of it *don't* work at the moment.
+While this also means one additional construct to learn for beginners, the syntax is consistent with similar constructs in the existing language, and as such users might be surprised that a construct with these capabilities doesn't yet exist.

-Using newlines as indicator for whether or not there should be implicit layout is not part of any other construct of Haskell, and may thus be surprising, initially.

 ## Alternatives

- - This proposal is about several related but fairly independent changes.
-It would be possible to only implement a subset of them, though this would sacrifice parity of lambda expressions with function declarations.

- - For the same reason, it would be possible to introduce more than one extension for these changes.

- - The name of the extension could be something else, for example `-XExtendedLambdas`.
+ - The name of the extension could be something else.

- - Guards in lambdas (or in general) could introduce layout, similar to how it works in `MultiWayIf` today.
-This could avoid some unintuitive behavior when multiple single-clause lambdas with guards are immediately chained, but that comes at the expense of additional complexity.
-In cases where that issue does arise, a layout-introducing lambda expression (i.e. one with a newline) can always be used instead.

- - An additional keyword (e.g. `mcase`) and the corresponding analogue for -XLambdaCase (e.g. `\mcase`) could be introduced to allow multiple patterns in case and lambda case expressions.
-However, this would increase the complexity of the syntax instead of allowing the syntax to become more consistent.
-Multiple patterns for regular case expressions also are not as much of an improvement, since tuples can already be used effectively for them.
+ - Regular lambda expressions could be extended to use layout and guards, however, this necessitates some potentially controversial decision on when exactly to herald layout, since always doing so would disallow existing idioms.

 ## Implementation Plan